fommil/fpmortals/manuscript/complete.md

 ![](images/balanceL-6.png)

 The final scenario is when we have non-empty trees on both sides.
-Unless the `left` is more than three times the size of the `right`, we can do the simple thing and create a new `Bin`
+Unless the `left` is three times or more the size of the `right`, we can do the simple thing and create a new `Bin`

 {lang="text"}